SamanthaJaneDavidson/readme-generator/README.md

 NA

 ## Usage
 This application can be used to generate a README file.
+Click [here](https://drive.google.com/file/d/1L1ILpgtte2QBiF4MAtm7sJj6nn5mHytJ/view) to view a video on how the generator works.

 ## Contribution
 NA